The role of evidence in policy making: “The ideal adviser should meet three skills: analytical-conce

 LE: What factors facilitate and hinder the use of research in public policy?

 MB: Politicians want to make good decisions.
 The main factor that hinders the use of evidence is time.
 Most of the time, they must take urgent decisions.
 Faced with such emergencies, waiting for the evidence to be available becomes unviable.

 On the other hand, the personal and professional features of the politician also influence the use (or not) that can be given to evidence.
 Another influential factor is the extent to which the society claims for justifications of the decisions that are made by politicians, which are often reflected through media.

-It is very important to have an understanding of the decision making process in a certain policy area, and therefore be able to identify the relevant actors involved in that process.
-You also need capacity to build dialogue with those actors.
-Then, it is important to transform information into formats that are consumable by decision makers.
+MB: It is very important to have an understanding of the decision-making process in a certain policy area, and therefore be able to identify the relevant actors involved in that process.
+You also need the capacity to build dialogue with those actors.
+Then, it is important to transform information into formats that are consumable by decision-makers.
 In short, the ideal adviser should meet three types of skills: analytical-conceptual, relational and communicational.

 LE: Can you share a concrete case in which your team used evidence to make decisions?